Om-Sanap/News-Credibility-Analyzer/README.md

-# AI-Powered News Credibility Analysis Platform
+# News Credibility Analyzer

+A fake news detection system built using a fine-tuned RoBERTa model.

 An NLP-based web application that analyzes news articles and predicts whether content resembles patterns found in real or fake news datasets.